 Experience a new culture, language or exotic venue while developing your knowledge, skills

 Gain significant work experience, ‘try on’ a career, and make valuable contacts – all while earning a full salary.
 These 8- to 16-month paid positions in industry and government are open to Year 3 students.
-Click here to hear from our student interns or go the Science Internship website for more information.
+Hear from past interns highlights or go the our Science Internship page for more information.

 Share your research and get experience developing content for peer-review.
 The Western Undergraduate Research Journal: Health and Natural Sciences (WURJHNS) is